CloudVeneto/CVUserGuide/source/Registration.rst

+Most of the fields are automatically filled in by the Identity Provider system.
-Fill the form with the required information.
-In particular please specify the relevant unit/department of your home institution.
+Fill the form with the required information left.

 For what concerns the **Project Action** (projects have been discussed in :ref:`Projects<projects>`)